Skip to content Skip to main navigation Skip to footer

 By default, the Search Result will list down all different types of document formats as well as folder types.
 When the result is too overwhelming, you can narrow down your search results with these quick filters such as Type.

-For instance, you can filter your search result to show only folders by choosing the File / Case Series option.
+For instance, you can filter your search result to show only folders by choosing the Folder / Case Series option.

 Filter Search Result by Search Method